jundalisay/sp/content/en/research/hume/treatise/book-1/part-1/section-01b.md

 ---
 heading: "Section 1b"
+title: "Principle 1: There are No Innate A Priori Ideas"
-title: "Simple Ideas and Impressions"
+# Simple Ideas and Impressions
 weight: 4
 c: "steelblue"
 description: "Generally, simple ideas and impressions are exactly correspondent, as the complex are formed from them"